-Substance Abuse and Mental Health Services Administration
+Substance Abuse and Mental Health Services Administration (SAMHSA)

-Health Resources and Services Administration
+Health Resources and Services Administration (HRSA)

-National Institutes of Health
+National Institutes of Health (NIH)

-Federal Transit Administration
+Federal Transit Administration (FTA)

-The FTA supports a variety of grants for transportation.
-The FTA provides Formula Grants for Rural Areas (with populations less than 50,000) to provide capital, planning, and operating assistance for public transit.
-The National Rural Transit Assistance Program (RTAP) is offering current FTA formula grant recipients to apply for up to $100,000 in funding.
+- The FTA provides Formula Grants for Rural Areas (areas with populations under 50,000) to provide capital, planning, and operating assistance for public transit.
+The National Rural Transit Assistance Program (RTAP) is inviting current FTA formula grant recipients to apply for up to $100,000 in funding.

-State Department of Transportation
+State Departments of Transportation (DOTs)

 - Tennessee’s DOT is partnering with Vanderbilt University to fund an 18-month study to understand ways to mitigate the opioid crisis through transportation.